Packaging your own APK file

 - Double-click to run the newly downloaded file (Windows will be

-).
+.exe, while macOS will be.pkg).
 Then proceed to follow the instructions to install Node.js.

 Linux